 3. Go beyond just being sorry

-It’s all very well to think, ‘I cheated and can’t live with myself, but what are you doing about it?
-You need to introspect and see what it is you need to do to ensure this situation doesn’t occur again, that you don’t choose to be a serial cheater and hurt your partner again.
-Start with being sorry, sure, but look beyond that and take action to redeem yourself and be better.
+It’s all very well to think, “I cheated and can’t live with myself”, but what are you doing about it?
+You need to spend some time in self-reflection and see what it is you need to do to ensure this situation doesn’t occur again.
+Sure, you can’t apologize to your partner in as many words but you can take action to redeem yourself and be a better partner.

-“It is important to be sorry,” stresses Gopa.
-“I tell my clients that they may need to say sorry several times if required as they have hurt the person deeply.
-However, one needs to be proactive in relationships.
+“It is important to be sorry even if you can’t say it out loud,” stresses Gopa, “One needs to be proactive in relationships.
 If you want the relationship, you have to go the extra mile and take steps to actively heal the relationship.
 The onus lies on you solely to make amends to make the relationship better than before.

 Related Reading: How To Get Over Cheating: 15 Sensible Ways To Close The Chapter

 “Can you forgive yourself for cheating without telling?
 I didn’t think so,” says Adam, a banker.
 “I was seeing another woman for a while and never told my wife.
 I broke it off after a few months because I felt terrible about it.
 But even though I never told my wife, I was stuck in a well of self-hate for months.
 I just couldn’t figure out how to forgive myself for cheating.
 It got to a point where I would deny myself little things I liked — new shoes, playing video games, my favorite dessert.”